Undamaged Nature, Unbroken Autonomy: Richard Grossman, a Bicycle and Me

 The Taconic Parkway is a multi-lane highway that starts in New York’s northern suburbs, ribbons through its exurbs and ends in rolling farmland between Albany and the Berkshires.
 Making it a bike highway, or even one shared with cars, was sheer fantasy.
 But Richard, who died last November, was always goading fellow activists to raise the stakes; to begin three new campaigns before the current one was finished; to aim beyond the reasonable.
 Whether he was kidding or not was for you to decide, and wrestling with it enlarged your sense of the possible.

-I was four hours into a ride last Saturday when Richard sprang into to mind.
+I was four hours into a ride last Saturday when Richard sprang to mind.
 My friend Udo and I had met up in lower Manhattan and biked up the Hudson River Greenway, over the Harlem River and into the Bronx, and through a string of Westchester villages.
 We were grinding up a punishing climb out of Ossining and past Maryknoll Seminary, when I spotted little Inningwood Road.
 “Hey,” I told Udo, “There’s a camp down that turnoff.
 I was there in 1994, at one of Richard Grossman’s ‘Rethinking the Corporation’ weekend meetings.”

 It was in dozens of such meetings that Richard honed his thinking and stirred other activists to dig deeper and “contest the authority of corporations to govern,” as he put it.
 “Corporate sovereignty,” literally, rule by corporations, was what happened when corporations were granted perpetual life and given Constitutional protections while shareholders enjoyed limited liability.
 If that seems distressingly obvious today, it’s only because Richard was such a catalytic synthesizer that the culture is now permeated with what was originally a far more solitary vision.
 Over the course of that weekend’s Socratic dialogues nearly twenty years ago I got the idea but didn’t know what to do with it.
 My most vivid memory is ducking out after dinner and riding over a creek where the polyphony of hundreds of singing frogs stopped me in my tracks.